DouglasWebster/angular-cli-sb2-bs4/README.md

 - **Style Sheets**

     The style sheets have all been included by reference in the angular-cli.json styles section.
-I did consider extracting the stylesheets and including them in one common styles folder and referencing them in the root styles.css file.
-However, I seem to have problems loading style sheets via styles.css so use the current method.
+I did consider extracting the stylesheets and including them in one common styles folder and referencing them in the root styles.scss file.
+However, I seem to have problems loading style sheets via styles.scss so use the current method.

     For the bootstrap and font-awesome css files the current method seems to me to be the correct one as any updates in the future are automatically catered for.
-The inclusion of  app.css in this was does seem wrong to me though and this may change in the future if I can discover where my mistake is.
+The inclusion of  app.scss in this was does seem wrong to me though and this may change in the future if I can discover where my mistake is.

 - **Testing**